VH-UQA de Havilland D.H.60M Moth (c/n 1566)

 This was the Moth flown by C.W.A.
 Scot in 1931 from Wyndham, WA to England in the record

 time of 8 days and 20 minutes.
-The above photograph is from the E.A.
-Crome collection (via the
+The above photograph from the J. E. Martin collection shows the

 April 1932.
 Since the aircraft was in the U.K. at that time, possibly this date is off by a year, and

-the photo was actually taken as the aircraft was transiting to Wyndham to begin the trip?
+the photo was actually taken as the aircraft was transiting to Wyndham to begin the trip.
 Scott,

 along with aviator Tom Campbell Black would later go on to win the London-Melbourne Centenary